 The insulation industry has three key priorities it will focus on during the Policy Forum and beyond:

-- Ensure federal infrastructure policies support the construction of resilient buildings.
+- Ensure federal infrastructure policies support the construction of energy efficient, resilient buildings;

 - Support federal policies that promote a legally admitted, foreign-born workforce for the construction industry.